User–network interface

 In telecommunications, a user–network interface (UNI) is a demarcation point between the responsibility of the service provider and the responsibility of the subscriber.
-This is distinct from a network-to-network interface (NNI) that defines a similar interface between provider networks.
+This is distinct from a network-to-network interface (NNI), which defines a similar interface between provider networks.

 Specifications defining a UNI

 Metro Ethernet Forum

 The Metro Ethernet Forum's Metro Ethernet Network UNI specification defines a bidirectional Ethernet reference point for Ethernet service delivery.

 Optical Internetworking Forum

 The Optical Internetworking Forum defines a UNI software interface for user systems to request a network connection from an ASON/GMPLS control plane.